-REGULAR FACULTY RECOMMENDED ENTRY-LEVEL PAY SCALE - FY 2020
+REGULAR FACULTY RECOMMENDED ENTRY-LEVEL PAY SCALE - FY 2021

-DEGREE QUALIFICATIONS YEARS OF EXPERIENCE

-0 1 2 3 4 5 6 7 8

-Master's Degree

-Base Salary \$39,525 \$40,025 \$40,525 \$41,025 \$41,525 \$42,025 \$42,525 \$43,025 \$43,525

-Master's Degree

-+24/MFA \$40,125 \$40,625 \$41,125 \$41,625 \$42,125 \$42,625 \$43,125 \$43,625 \$44,125

-(\$600 added)

-Master's Degree

-+48 \$40,825 \$41,325 \$41,825 \$42,325 \$42,825 \$43,325 \$43,825 \$44,325 \$44,825

-(\$700 added)

-Doctorate

-(\$800 more added) \$41,625 \$42,125 \$42,625 \$43,125 \$43,625 \$44,125 \$44,625 \$45,125 \$45,625

-- 1. The entry-level salary or pay provisions as posted for positions shall apply to institutional entry-level scales and shall not be applicable to current or returning employees. - 2.
-College teaching and administrative experience is evaluated for full credit if full time in related area. - 3.
-Secondary school and university graduate assistant experience in related area is evaluated as one year of credit for two years of experience. - 4.
-Prior work experience in related area may be evaluated as one year of credit for two years experience. - 5.
-A maximum of eight years credit will be awarded for experience for entry-level salary consideration. - 6.
-Entry pay for faculty with less than an MA will be \$1,200 less than the 9-month or equated 10/11/12-month salary; entry for less than the BA will be determined on an individual basis. - 7.
-Entry pay for the Master of Fine Arts will be considered equivalent to the Master's Degree plus 24. - 8.
-To recruit and employ applicants within highly competitive, specialized and technical fields, the President may use his discretion to approve a salary above the regular faculty and professional staff entry-level pay scale. - 9.
-Educational salary adjustments may be awarded July 1 or January 1 upon receipt of business school diploma/certificate, degree conferring transcript or appropriate documentation.
-Educational salary adjustments are based on the successful completion of additional college credit hours, business school diploma/certificate or degree as shown on the salary scale. - (a) The employee is to submit a copy of the degree conferring transcripts to their immediate supervisor who will draft a memorandum to the appropriate Vice President requesting an educational increase in accordance with College policy. - (b) The memorandum and copies of the degree conferring transcripts are then to be forwarded to the Senior Director, Human Resources/AAO for review and analysis prior to being submitted to the President for final approval. - 10 Health Science Faculty salaries will be calculated normally, but will then be advanced one full education level on the pay scale.
+1. The entry-level salary or pay provisions as posted for positions shall apply to institutional entry-level scales and shall not be applicable to current or returning employees.

+2. College teaching and administrative experience is evaluated for full credit if full time in related area.

+3. Secondary school and university graduate assistant experience in related area is evaluated as one year of credit for two years of experience.

+4. Prior work experience in related area may be evaluated as one year of credit for two years experience.

+5. A maximum of eight years credit will be awarded for experience for entry-level salary consideration.

+6. Entry pay for faculty with less than an MA will be \$1,200 less than the 9-month or equated 10/11/12-month salary; entry for less than the BA will be determined on an individual basis.

+7. Entry pay for the Master of Fine Arts will be considered equivalent to the Master's Degree plus 24.

+8. To recruit and employ applicants within highly competitive, specialized and technical fields, the President may use his discretion to approve a salary above the regular faculty and professional staff entry-level pay scale.

+9. Educational salary adjustments may be awarded July 1 or January 1 upon receipt of business school diploma/certificate, degree conferring transcript or appropriate documentation.
+Educational salary adjustments are based on the successful completion of additional college credit hours, business school diploma/certificate or degree as shown on the salary scale.

+- (a) The employee is to submit a copy of the degree conferring transcripts to their immediate supervisor who will draft a memorandum to the appropriate Vice President requesting an educational increase in accordance with College policy. - (b) The memorandum and copies of the degree conferring transcripts are then to be forwarded to the Associate Vice President, Human Resources/AAO for review and analysis prior to being submitted to the President for final approval.

+10 Health Science Faculty salaries will be calculated normally, but will then be advanced one full education level on the pay scale.
-^{50} percent or more

-^{}Master of Fine Arts
+50 percent or more Master of Fine Arts

-PROFESSIONAL STAFF RECOMMENDED ENTRY-LEVEL PAY SCALE - FY 2020
+PROFESSIONAL STAFF RECOMMENDED ENTRY-LEVEL PAY SCALE - FY 2021 (Based upon a 12-month Calculation Period)